 Cats are obligate (strict) carnivores.
-Humans (and dogs, apparently) are omnivores.
+Humans (and dogs) are omnivores.
 We benefit from the nutrients found in meats, fruits, vegetables, dairy products, and grains, while cats only need little dead animals — high in protein, fat, and moisture.
 A little bit of grain in the stomach of a mouse might provide additional fiber or micronutrients.
-But the majority of cat kibble, and almost every other cat food you'll find your supermarket, is loaded with cheap grain and vegetables, like corn and potatoes, instead of the animal protein and fat that cats need.
+But the majority of cat kibble, and almost every other cat food you'll find in your supermarket, is loaded with cheap grain and vegetables, like corn and potatoes, instead of the animal protein and fat that cats need.

 Feeding Your Cat: The Basics of Feline Nutrition by Lisa Pierson, DVM